Overview

 Trial contact information:

-The aim of this phase I clinical trial is to evaluate the immunogenicity, safety, as well as first efficacy of a DNAJB1-PRKACA fusion transcript-based peptide vaccine (Fusion-VAC-XS15) in combination with the immune checkpoint inhibition Atezolizumab (TecentriqTM).
-Once opened, the study is expected to enroll 20 patients with fibrolamellar carcinoma or other cancers carrying the DNAJB1-PRKACA fusion transcript.
+This phase I clinical trial will evaluate the immunogenicity, safety, and first efficacy of a DNAJB1-PRKACA fusion transcript-based peptide vaccine (Fusion-VAC-XS15) delivered in combination with the immune checkpoint inhibitor Atezolizumab (TecentriqTM).
+The study is expected to enroll 20 patients with fibrolamellar carcinoma or other cancers carrying the DNAJB1-PRKACA fusion transcript.
+It is being conducted by the network of Centers for Personalized Medicine (ZPM) at the University Hospitals of Freiburg, Heidelberg, Tübingen and Ulm in Baden-Württemberg, Germany.
+The initial Tübingen site is now open.

-Enrollment in this trial is open to FLC patients 18 years old and older whose disease has the confirmed presence of the DNAJB1-PRKACA fusion transcript, assessed by RNA-based next-generation sequencing (NGS) or realtime-polymerase chain reaction amplification (RT-PCR).
+Enrollment in this trial is open to patients 18 years old and older whose disease has the confirmed presence of the DNAJB1-PRKACA fusion transcript.

 Trial contact information: